zerotier/docs/docs/sockets/tutorial.html.md

 ## Central API

 This section will show you how to use the built-in Central API to make calls to our hosted endpoints using your language of choice.
-It is not necessary to use these built in features but they are provided as a convenience.
+It is not necessary to use these built-in features but they are provided as a convenience.

 :::note BETA